clivetong/Talks/QuickDiveIntoNoSQL/README.md

 #### Relational leads to impedance mismatch

 - For data warehouses like [Azure Synapse Analytics](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-overview)
-  - star schemas so no implementation of foreign keys
+  - star schemas so no foreign keys
   - focus on column store
-  - store in parquet (or other encoding) on the disk and bring to life later
+  - can store in parquet

 - Not using foreign keys